TrungTo43/VN30-stock-price-project/README.md

 # VN30 stock price project (2019-2021)

 In this project, I crawled the stock price data of VN30 companies (updated on Sep 2022) using the vnquant library of Mr. Pham Dinh Khanh (https://github.com/phamdinhkhanh/vnquant).
-After that, I used this dataset to apply the clustering algorithm to divide 30 listed companies in VN30 into 2 groups of stock.
+After that, I applied the clustering algorithm to this dataset to divide 30 listed companies in VN30 into 2 groups of stock.

+1. Introduction

+    Bài này để làm gì?
+Câu hỏi, mục đích, lý do?

+2. Table of contents

+    1
+    2
+    3
+    4

+3. Methodology and results: Upload code link for this section

+4. Conclusion